tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 ## Overview

 The parallel trends assumption, introduced in the [Intro to Difference-in-Difference topic](/canonical-DiD), is crucial for establishing causality in a DiD design.
-However, this assumption may not always hold true.
+However, this assumption may not always hold.
 This topic covers how to handle violations of the parallel trends assumption, focusing on the approach of [Rambachan & Roth (2019)](https://www.jonathandroth.com/assets/files/HonestParallelTrends_Main.pdf) and introducing the `HonestDiD` package in R.

 {{% tip %}}